 Family and Early Life

 Eric Lansdown was born in May 1952 in San Francisco, a city renowned for its artistic and cultural heritage.
 Raised by a family with a legacy of involvement in the arts, Eric spent his childhood years amid a vibrant artistic community.
-His mother, Carole Lansdown, worked in decorative arts and restoration, while his father, Frank Lansdown, was a painter.
-Eric’s grandfather, Clive Wiltshire, a builder and entrepreneur, played a crucial role in inspiring Eric’s career, having fostered his interest in building and craftsmanship from a young age.
+His mother, Carole Lansdown, was a decorative artist and furniture restorer, while his father, Frank Lansdown, was a painter.
+Eric’s grandfather, Clive Wilshire, a builder and entrepreneur, also inspired Eric’s career, having fostered his interest in building and craftsmanship from a young age.
 Generations of painters, actors, musicians, architects, and craftspeople across both sides of Eric’s family have had a profound influence on his life and work.
-Now, Eric’s two daughters, Jessica and Bianca, and his granddaughter, Melisse, have also grown up to be talented artists, continuing to be a source of inspiration for him.
+Eric’s brother was a musician; his sister, daughter Jessica, and his granddaughter, Melisse, are also talented artists.
+Eric’s daughter Bianca, is an attorney, and one could say a legal craft; they are all continuing to be a source of inspiration for him.

 Growing up in San Francisco, Eric lived in a traditional Queen Anne-style house on Castro Street.
-His grandfather, Clive Wiltshire, gave the initially dilapidated house to his mother in the 40s, who went on to transform it into a family home for Eric and his younger brother and sister, Gary and Christine.
-In the 60s, “Grandpa Clive” (pictured below) built a formidable woodworking shop in the backyard of the family home for the children.
-As a young boy, Eric would spend hours on end in the workshop, eager to experiment and learn the tricks of what would become his future trade.
+His grandfather, Clive Wiltshire, gave the initially dilapidated house to his mother in 1953, and she went on to transform it into a family home for Eric and his younger brother and sister, Gary and Christine.
+In the 1960s, “Grandpa Clive” (pictured below) built a fine workshop in the backyard of the family home.
+As a young boy, Eric would spend most of his time at home building and experimenting.

 Right: Clive Wilshire in his later life.
 Left: Clive in 1905 while a Canadian Royal Mounted Policeman.

-Eric’s father, Frank Lansdown was a decorative painter who also had a knack for woodworking.
-He built the children’s bunk beds with a spiral staircase, and also steamed and installed the new ribs for a dinghy boat, which they would take sailing.
-Often, when working on upscale painting for luxury properties, Frank would take the kids along to the beautiful houses owned by his clients.
+Eric’s father, Frank Lansdown, was a decorative interior painter with a knack for woodworking.
+He built the children’s bunk beds with a spiral staircase and also steamed and installed the new ribs for a dinghy, which they would take sailing.
+Frank Lansdown lived in Saucilito on a houseboat and worked on upscale painting of luxury properties.
+Frank would take the kids to the weekend’s beautiful summer houses and yachts owned by his clients.

 Above: Eric and Christine on “The Shamrock” in Sausalito harbor, circa 1961.

-Eric’s father was a key figure who played a role in encouraging his son’s creativity, despite their complicated relationship.
-Eric learned his signature back brushing technique from his father, and still uses it to decorate dollhouse exteriors today.
+Eric’s father was a key figure who encouraged his son’s creativity.
+Despite their complicated relationship, Frank always said, “You can do anything if you try”.
+Eric learned his signature back-brushing color-wash technique and the use of transparency theory from his father and still uses them to decorate dollhouse exteriors today.

 Left: Frank Lansdown, 24, working as an actor in New York in 1938.
 Middle: Frank photographed before he was deployed to war in Burma.
-Right: Frank aged 40 living in Sausalito, California.
+Right: Frank, aged 80, living in Sausalito, California.

-Eric’s mother, Carole Lansdown supported the family by restoring antique decorative furniture and painting finishes in houses.
-She worked long hours in her studio located one street over from the family home.
+Eric’s mother, Carole Lansdown, supported the family by restoring antique painted furniture and painting classic decorative finishes in houses.
+She worked long hours in her studio, located first in the family home and later in her elegant studio on Potrero Hill.
 Carole grew up in western San Francisco, but moved to Tucson, Arizona, as a teenager to live with her aunt, Edith Hamlin, and uncle, Maynard Dixon, who were both well-established painters and muralists.
-The Ronstadt family was their neighbor, and teenage Carole babysat young Linda Ronstadt, introducing her to music during the time she spent with the family.
-From the age of 9 to 12, Eric spent summers with his great-aunt “Edie”, staying at her studio/ranch in Mount Carmel, Utah, where she spent much of her time painting.
+The very musical Ronstadt family was their neighbor, and teenage Carole babysat young Linda Ronstadt and learned to play the cello.

 Left: Edith Hamilton featured in the San Francisco Chronicle, 1926.
 Right: Edie” in her later life in San Francisco.

 As for Eric’s siblings, his brother, Gary, was a musician, and his sister, Christine, “Tina”, became a decorative artist, like her mother.
 Gary was sadly killed at the age of 19 in a fatal car accident while on his way to perform at a gig in Canada.
-He had trained as a classical guitarist – playing traditional, Segovian style, and had an affinity for the bluegrass genre.
+He had trained as a classical guitarist – playing in the traditional Segovian style – and had an affinity for the bluegrass genre.
 On several occasions, Gary played with renowned guitarist Jorge Santana, the brother of the iconic Carlos Santana.

 Youth and Early Works

 Eric’s very first passion was for boats and sailing ships.
-The love for boats can be traced back to when he was in the first grade, aged 5, and behind on his reading skills, until later that same year, he discovered the book Howard Chappell’s Complete Book of Wooden Boatbuilding.
-It fascinated him to the extent that he resolved to master reading as quickly as possible, to understand everything in the book.
+His love for boats can be traced back to when he was in the first grade, aged 5, and behind on his reading skills, until his Father gave him the book Howard Chappell’s Complete Book of Wooden Boatbuilding.
+It fascinated him to the extent that he mastered reading quickly to understand everything in the book.

-His earliest surviving creations include a drawing of a fish’s skeleton, done on the back of a paper bag from a French bakery, along with a mobile titled “Fish, fisherman & boat”.
-Eric made these when he was 5, yet despite being the work of a young child, they were so convincing that Eric’s father decided to sell them to one of his clients for money.
-Eric rediscovered both of these works as they resurfaced in New York many years later.
+His earliest surviving creations include a drawing of a fish skeleton, done on the back of a Parisian Bakery bag, along with a mobile titled “Fish, fisherman & boat”.
+Eric made these when he was 5, and his father gave them to one of his clients.
+Eric rediscovered both of these works when they were hanging in New York many years later, at one of Eric’s dollhouse clients.

 Painting by Eric, aged 9.
 Depicts a fleet of sailing ships in the San Francisco bay that were left and abandoned during the Gold Rush.

-At the age of 11 to 13, while attending James Lick Junior High, Eric began taking metal and machine shop classes.
-At 13, he reverted to focusing on woodshop, his primary area of interest, and made use of school facilities to build a model lap-strake rowboat.
-As a result, he was offered a job at Aeolus boats in Davenport, California, at the age of 14.
-There, he built a prototype double-ended lap-strake rowing boat, which was subsequently manufactured by the company based on his original patterns.
-In 1965, Eric took over a derelict garage across from his family’s home on Castro Street and set up his own, independent boat repair enterprise there.
+From ages 11 to 13, while attending James Lick Junior High, Eric began taking metal and machine-shop classes.
+At 13, he returned to the woodshop, his primary interest, and used school facilities to build a model lapstrake rowboat.
+As a result, he was offered a job at Aeolus Boats in Davenport, California, at age 14.
+There, he built a prototype double-ended lap-strake rowing boat, which the company subsequently manufactured based on his original patterns.
+In 1965, Eric took over a derelict garage across from his family’s home on Castro Street and set up his own independent boat-repair enterprise there.

 Top left: The first boat Eric ever built.
-Top middle: Eric, 13, standing next to his second boat.
-Top right: The Lapstrake model that Eric designed for Aeolus Boats.
+Top middle: Eric, 13, holding his dory.
+Top right: The Lapstrake model that Eric designed for Aeolus Boats with Eric and Tina inside.

 Antique cars once owned and restored by Eric.

 Eric spent most of his time at Mission High taking machine shop classes.
-He attended night school to fit in additional hours and completed all the mechanical drawing studies that Mission High had to offer in one semester.
-The quick completion was no surprise considering he had already studied boat design and was tutored by naval architects in Sausalito, where his father lived on a houseboat.
+He attended night school to fit in additional shop hours.
+Eric completed all the mechanical drawing studies that Mission High had to offer in one semester, no surprise considering he had already studied boat design with naval architects in Sausalito, where his father lived on a houseboat.

-At the age of 16, Eric applied for his driving license and shifted his focus from boats to antique cars and trucks.
-He began taking auto shop classes and made new parts for his old truck, the DOANE, which was constructed from raw materials – highly technical work that provided Eric with good practical experience.
-Once Eric had given it a new life, the DOANE was a real objet d’art.
-Eric donated it to the Salvation Army, who had requested to use it to carry their brass band during parades that took place over the Christmas season.
+At the age of 16, Eric applied for his driving license and totally shifted his focus from boats to antique cars and trucks.
+He was taking shop classes and made new parts for his old truck, the DOANE, which was built in San Francisco in 1923.
+Once Eric had given it new life, the DOANE became a real work of art and quite a performance.
+Eric rented it to the Salvation Army to carry their brass band during the Christmas season.
+Eric drove the Doane, a 1929 Cadillac, or a 1952 Jag 120 to school.
+Eric and his friends rode the Doane in many parades in San Francisco, Marin, and Sonoma, and even to the Rolling Stones concert at Altamont.

 The Beginning of the Dollhouse Chapter and Construction of the Dollhouse Ship

-Eric’s life adventure took a new and unexpected turn after high school, going from a well-paid heavy equipment operator and demolition man to purchasing a sunken ship and starting his dollhouse empire.
+Eric’s life adventures took new and unexpected turns after high school, going from a well-paid heavy equipment operator and demolition man to an artist who purchased a sunken ship and started a dollhouse art studio.

-While Eric was a skilled equipment operator, work was slow during the winter, and this downtime inspired Eric to build his first commercial dollhouse.
-The need to pay rent, put food on the table, and hopefully have enough left over to afford a Christmas tree for his children was the original motivation for his career shift.
+While Eric was a skilled heavy equipment operator, work was slow during the winter, and this unpaid downtime inspired Eric to build his first dollhouse to sell.
+The need to pay rent, put food on the table, and, hopefully, have enough left over to afford a Christmas tree for his young children before Christmas was the original motivation.
+Eric needed the money, so he turned to his art, the family’s traditional means of support.

-Eric made his first commercial dollhouse in the winter of 1973, a little Queen Anne-style Victorian San Franciscan house – not dissimilar from the one he grew up in – made from a fish box from Chinatown.
-The light blue and white house had carved wood ornaments, colored glass, and intricate hand-painted details.
-Eric sold the house to Lillian Williams Antiques on Montgomery Street, a prestigious French antiques dealer and a previous client of Eric’s mother.
-Lillian Williams went on to become Eric’s first birdcage client, ordering a commission which was a duplicate of a historic French antique birdcage.
-However, since Eric is always predisposed to originality, in the commission, he took the risk of making slight alterations to the design, incorporating his own additional details and personal touches.
-Fortunately, Lillian approved and was so impressed with his work that she promised to buy whatever he could produce from then on.
-Eric’s cages became a permanent feature in the window display of her shop on Montgomery Street.
-Soon, it became clear to Eric that life as an artist was much more gratifying than working as a demolition man.
-Consequently, he resigned from the demolition company and decided to pursue a career making dollhouses and bird cages full-time.
+Eric sold the house to Lillian Williams Antiques on Montgomery Street, a French antiques dealer and a client of Eric’s mother.
+Lillian Williams went on to become Eric’s first birdcage client, starting with a duplicate of a French antique.
+Eric proposed his own designs, which Lillian then promised to buy whatever he could produce.
+Eric’s first cage became a permanent feature in the window display of her shop on Montgomery Street.
+It became clear that life as an artist was much better than working for somebody else.
+Eric resigned from the demolition company to pursue a full-time career making dollhouses and birdcages.

-As luck would have it, it was around this time that Eric came across a sunken 90-foot fishing boat in the Anderson & Cristofani boatyard in San Francisco, and decided to undertake a master plan to transform an otherwise unsightly ship into a houseboat/studio.
-Since the boat had already been underwater for a year, Eric was able to buy it for quite cheap.
-With help from workers at the boatyard and several friends who came along to help, they hauled the boat out from under the water and towed it to its new home at Pier 42 on the San Francisco waterfront.
+It was around this time that Eric came across a sunken 90-foot fishing boat in the Anderson & Cristofani boatyard in San Francisco and decided to transform the shipwreck into a houseboat/studio.
+Since the boat had been sunk for a year, it was quite cheap.
+With help from the boatyard and friends who came along, they hauled the boat out, patched and painted the bottom, and towed it to its new home at Pier 42 on the San Francisco waterfront.

-Due to the ship’s poor, rotting condition, the pier owner threatened to evict Eric and the boat almost immediately.
-Thankfully, Eric managed to rally his friends to come to his aid once again, and together they cleaned and repainted the boat the following weekend.
-Hauling out fire hoses, barrels of paint, copious amounts of plaster and papier-mâché, they renovated the ship from top to waterline in just two days.
+Due to the ship’s unsightly condition, the pier owner immediately evicted Eric on a Friday afternoon.
+However, by Monday morning, Eric and his friends had once again gathered, cleaned, and repainted the entire side of the boat facing the pier.
+Hauling out fire hoses, barrels of paint, copious amounts of plaster and papier-mâché, they cosmetically renovated the pier side from top to the waterline in just two days.
+Monday morning, the owner came and said, “If you can do that, I guess you can stay”.

-By 1977, Eric was living on the boat and building his dollhouses and bird cages.
-By 1979, news of the dollhouse artist living aboard a fishing boat at pier 42 got out to journalists who latched onto the rather picturesque story.
-Initially, Eric’s studio was situated inside the boat’s old cabin area; however, realising he needed more space, it was relocated to the rear deck which was then installed with a tent roof.
-By 1980, Eric had built a solid roof over the studio and the old fishing almost resembled a proper houseboat, one filled with sawdust and dollhouses nonetheless.
+By 1978, Eric was living on the boat while building his dollhouses and bird cages.
+Before long, news of the dollhouse artist living on an old boat at Pier 42 had spread to journalists, who latched onto the very picturesque story.
+At the start, Eric set up his studio inside the boat’s existing cabin.
+The main deck was soon covered with a tent roof, becoming the new home of the dollhouse workshop.
+By 1980, Eric had built a solid roof over the studio.
+The old fishing boat then resembled an old steamer, one filled with sawdust and dollhouses nonetheless.

 Hunters Point Shipyard and Expansion of the Business

-Eric’s work became increasingly popular throughout the 1980s, acquiring write-ups in publications and features in shop windows across San Francisco.
+Eric’s work became increasingly popular throughout the 1980s, acquiring write-ups in publications and being featured in high-end shop windows across San Francisco.

-By the early 1980s, Eric’s business had expanded, and he found the need to re-settle back on land with a larger workshop.
-He settled in Hunters Point shipyard, which housed an extensive collection of artist studios and independent studios.
-It was here that Eric was able to scale the production of his dollhouses and start the next phase of production with the help of a small team, usually 4-5 people working alongside him at a time.
+By the early 1980s, Eric’s business had expanded, and he needed a larger workshop.
+He settled in Hunters Point shipyard, which houses an extensive collection of artist studios.

-During the mid-1980s, Eric began attending trade shows worldwide, primarily in New York and other major metropolitan art hubs, including Paris and Frankfurt.
-The 80s were a time when the business side of the art world was really beginning to take off; New York emerged as the major site for art retailing and thus became Eric’s principal show venue.
-Eric created some inspired pieces that he would sell to retailers during this time, but soon found that his genuine pride and pleasure was in making dollhouses directly for consumers, rather than selling to big business.
-Due to the shifting model, Eric was slowly becoming disenchanted with dollhouse production, despite it being one of his true passions.
+During the mid-1980s, Eric attended trade shows worldwide.
+New York emerged as the primary site for art wholesale and became Eric’s principal show venue.
+Eric created hundreds of pieces that he sold to retailers during this time, but found that his genuine pride and pleasure were in making dollhouses for people, rather than in big business.
+Eric was becoming disenchanted with the dollhouse production factory model, even though architectural art was, and continues to be, one of his true passions.

 Above: A chateau dollhouse before and after its final completion.